conmaol/maglocunus/c/CQRS.md

 `Command Query Responsibility Segregation` (CQRS)

-an architectural design paper that explicitly separates the read and write sides of an application
+an architectural design pattern that explicitly separates the read and write sides of an application

 situations where read and write data models need to evolve independently, because reads and writes have fundamentally different performance and consistency requirements